Nomination Deadline: February 1st

 Rules

-- The Daniel W Mead Prize for Younger Members of the society may be awarded annually on the basis of papers on professional ethics.
+- The Daniel W Mead Prize for Younger Members may be awarded annually on the basis of papers on professional ethics.
 Each year the Committee on Younger Members shall select the specific topics of the contest for the forthcoming year.

 - Younger Members of the Society who are in good standing at the time their papers are submitted are eligible, unless they have previously received the national award for which they are competing.
-For the purpose of this prize, Younger Members are defined as Affiliate Members, Associate Members or Members 35 years of age or less on February 1 on the year of the award.
+For the purpose of this prize, Younger Members are defined as Members 35 years of age or less on February 1 on the year of the award.

 - Papers for the national contest shall (a) not exceed 2,000 words in length; (b) be written by only 1 person; and (c) not have previously been published in Society publications.